 In the State of Minnesota, known for its lakes, Duluth is a city surrounded by boats.
-This half of the Twin Ports is a great combination of metropolis and water views.
-Real estate in Duluth is popular with Minnesotans who work in the city, those who enjoy water views and a bustling commercial real estate market as well.
+This half of the Twin Ports is an excellent combination of metropolis and water views.
+Real estate in Duluth is popular with Minnesotans who work in the city, those who enjoy water views, and a bustling commercial real estate market as well.
 Additionally, the neighborhoods around the University of Minnesota in Duluth are popular with students during the school year.
 These beautiful neighborhoods around the University of Minnesota have made some changes in the past few years converting from single family homes.

 Duluth also has a rental property ordinance that has been a hotly debated issue among real estate owners, investors and renters.
 The law puts strict rules in place in order to slow the conversion of Duluth’s traditional single family residential homes into units for multiple tenants.
 The penalties are also quite high for violating the law by penalizing property owners $1000.00 per day for not being properly licensed as a multiple tenant unit.
 This ordinance was brought to court by a group of local landlords, claiming it was vague.
 However, the ordinance was upheld and found not to be vague, nor a violation of the Fair Housing Act under Minnesota law.